-Firstly, welcome to our blog on how to become a product manager.
+Firstly, welcome to our blog on product manager careers.

 A product manager is a professional who is at the helm of guiding the success of a product.
 They are also responsible for leading the team in charge of improving the product.